kubernetes-sigs/gcp-filestore-csi-driver/README.md

   [nfs-client](https://github.com/kubernetes-incubator/external-storage/tree/master/nfs-client)
   external provisioner can be used to provide similar functionality for Kubernetes clusters.
-* Volume resizing: CSI Filestore driver does not support volume resizing yet, but Cloud Filestore instances can currently be [manually resized](https://cloud.google.com/filestore/docs/editing-instances).
+* Volume resizing: CSI Filestore driver supports volume expansion for all supported Filestore tiers.
 * Topology preferences: For better performance, it is recommended to run workloads in the same zone where the Cloud Filestore instance is provisioned in.
 In the future, the location where to create a Cloud Filestore instance could be automatically